yildiz-online/module-controller/README.md

-# Yildiz-Engine module-controller-jampad.
+# Yildiz-Engine module-controller.

-This is the official repository of the Controller jampad Module, part of the Yildiz-Engine project.
-This module is the the jampad implementation for the controller module.
+This is the official repository of the Controller Module, part of the Yildiz-Engine project.
+This module is the the interface to use for the controller module.

 ## Features